Sabina Spielrein: Legacy

-Etkind's research in Russia in the 1990s shows that she did not "disappear" after leaving Western Europe, but continued as an active clinician and researcher.
-The publication in 2003 of a selection of essays about her under the title Sabina Spielrein, Forgotten Pioneer of Psychoanalysis has stimulated interest in her as an original thinker.
+Alexander Etkind's research in Russia in the 1990s shows that Spielrein did not "disappear" after leaving Western Europe, but continued as an active clinician and researcher.
+The publication in 2003 of a book of collected essays about her work, Sabina Spielrein, Forgotten Pioneer of Psychoanalysis, stimulated interest in her as an original thinker.
 The first scholarly biography of her in German, by Sabine Richebächer, places her relationship with Jung in its proper context of a lifelong career of involvement with psychoanalysis and psychology.

 Lance Owens suggests that the importance of Spielrein's relationship with Jung should not be historically discounted, but seen as an additional part of her legacy and broad creative influence.
 Owens provides evidence that Spielrein played a seminal role in Jung's personal psychological development, his understanding of love, and his subsequent formation of core psychological conceptualizations about "anima" and "transference".

 Followers of feminist and relational psychoanalysis are also beginning to claim her as an important progenitor.
-A milestone in reclaiming Spielrein as an original thinker was reached during the 2015 congress of the American Psychoanalytic Association, when the opening plenary lecture was given by Adrienne Harris, on "The Clinical and Theoretical Contributions of Sabina Spielrein", crediting her with pioneering relational psychoanalysis.
-In 2021 the International Association for Spielrein Studies organized a webinar "Sabina Spielrein: History and Contemporary Relevance", in 2022 it organized an international conference "Sabina Spielrein and Early Female Pioneers of Psychoanalysis".
+The 2015 congress of the American Psychoanalytic Association marked a milestone in reclaiming Spielrein and her thought, when the opening plenary lecture by Adrienne Harris, "The Clinical and Theoretical Contributions of Sabina Spielrein", credited her with pioneering relational psychoanalysis.

-Through her work on child analysis, Spielrein was able to differentiate between autistic languages and social languages.
-She differentiated between (primary) autistic languages and social languages (like song, words, etc.) and developed an exciting theory in the context of child development explaining the meaning of a mother's breast and sucking/nursing.
+Through her work on child analysis, Spielrein differentiated between autistic (or primary) languages and social languages (like song, words, etc.).
+She also developed an exciting theory in the context of child development explaining the meaning of a mother's breast.

-The Memorial Museum Sabina Shpilereyn was opened in the Spielrein Mansion, her childhood home in Rostov, in November 2015.
+In November 2015, the Memorial Museum Sabina Shpilereyn [sic] was opened in the Spielrein Mansion, her childhood home in Rostov.

+Biographical publications

+Two main biographies in English exist on Sabina Spielrein's life.
+A more straightforward English-language biography of Spielrein was written by Angela M. Sells, Sabina Spielrein: The Woman and the Myth, which was published by SUNY Press in 2017.

-John Launer's 2015 biography of Spielrein (in English, and written with the support of the Spielrein family) is based on close readings of her hospital notes, diaries and correspondence.
+An earlier biography of Sabina Spielrein (written in English, and with the support of the Spielrein family), John Launer's Sex Versus Survival: The Life and Ideas of Sabina Spielrein, published in 2014, is considered a more intimate take on her life, and focuses on Launer's interpretation and close readings of Spielrein's hospital notes, diaries, and correspondence.
 It calls into question many of the received accounts about Spielrein.
-He challenges the presumption that Jung psychoanalyzed Spielrein in any systematic way, reciprocated her feelings for long, saw her as his 'anima', or regarded her as a more significant figure than his other female partners of the time.
+Launer challenges the presumption that Jung psychoanalyzed Spielrein in any systematic way, reciprocated her feelings for long, saw her as his 'anima', or regarded her as a more significant figure than his other female partners of the time.
 Instead, Launer sees her historical importance as someone who made an early attempt to harmonize psychoanalysis and developmental psychology within an overarching biological framework, anticipating modern ideas from attachment theory and evolutionary psychology.

-An English-language biography of Spielrein by Angela M. Sells, entitled Sabina Spielrein: The Woman and the Myth, was published by SUNY Press in 2017.